xmatekaj/AwesomeEducationalGames/README.md

 ## Assembler

 - [BOX-256](http://box-256.com/) - Program a fictional CPU with assembly to output graphics.
 - [Microcorruption](https://microcorruption.com) - Defeat the lock by exploiting bugs in the device's code.
 - [Much Assembly Required](https://github.com/simon987/Much-Assembly-Required) - program the 8086-like microprocessor of a robot in a grid-based multiplayer world.
+- [$] [TIS-100](https://www.zachtronics.com/tis-100/) - TIS-100 is an open-ended programming game in which you rewrite corrupted code segments to repair the TIS-100 and unlock its secrets.
+It's the assembly language programming game you never asked for!

 ## CSS